8-9mm Moss Agate Bracelets media thumbnails

 The beads in detail

-The green inclusions in moss agate are dendritic — tree-like growth structures of iron or manganese oxides (in their hydrated forms, limonite/psilomelane) that form within chalcedony during crystallization.
-They are not plants or real moss: they are mineral structures that mimic organic morphology through a physico-chemical diffusion process.
-The translucent chalcedony base amplifies the visibility of these inclusions: with backlight, the green filaments light up like a miniature stained-glass window.
+The green inclusions in moss agate are dendritic — tree-like growth structures of iron or manganese oxides (in their hydrated forms, limonite/psilomelane) that form within the chalcedony during crystallization.
+They are not actual plants or moss: they are mineral structures that mimic organic morphology through a physico-chemical diffusion process.

 How dendritic inclusions are formed